GeoSId/AiTalks/README.md

 ## Overview

-ChatGPTCompose_Lite is an innovative Android chat application that allows users to interact with two powerful AI language models: OpenAI and Google's Gemini (formerly Bard).
+AiTalks is an innovative Android chat application that allows users to interact with two powerful AI language models: OpenAI and Google's Gemini (formerly Bard).
 This project explores the fascinating possibilities of AI interaction by creating a unique conversation flow where the responses from each AI model are fed as input to the other, creating a dynamic and often surprising dialogue.

 ## Key Features